rolandobrondolin/DEEP-mon/README.md

 If there is already a DaemonSet running you will see the message `daemonset "hyppo-monitor" unchanged`.
 In that case delete the DaemonSet with `make stop-kube` before starting it.

+## Configuration
+There are three parameters that can be configured in DEEP-mon:
+1. `kube-config`: specify the path of Kubernetes configuration file
+2. `window-mode`: select between `fixed` window (information is collected from eBPF at fixed time intervals) and `dynamic` (window length is automatically adjusted based on average tasks duration)
+3. `output-format`: select between `json`, `console` (pretty printed on terminal) or `snap` (for Snap deployments)

+Parameters can be set in two different ways.
+In both deployment modes you can use the file `hyppo_monitor/config.yaml` to set them.
+If you are doing a standalone deployment you can pass the parameters as flags to `cli.py`.
+Parameters that are not passed as flags will get their default value from the config file.
+Have a look to `CMD` in `Dockerfile.standalone` for an example.
+Run `cli.py -h` to get a list of all flags.

 ## Troubleshooting
 #### Kubernetes is not able to download the images